 The countdown to Valentine's Day 2026 has already begun in Ecuador.
-In the country's main flower-growing regions, producers and marketers are working against the clock to ensure that each rose arrives in perfect condition to international markets on the most important date of the year for the industry.
+In the country's main flower-growing regions, producers and marketers are working against the clock to ensure that each rose arrives in perfect condition for international markets on the industry's most important date of the year.

-Ideal Weather Conditions in Ecuador Boost Valentine's Day Production
+Weather Conditions in Ecuador Impact Valentine's Day Production

-The past month has brought favorable news from the crops.
+The past month has brought diverse news from the crops.
 In Cayambe, one of the main production areas, daytime temperatures have averaged 17 degrees Celsius, while nighttime temperatures dropped to -0.8 degrees Celsius.
-Meanwhile, in Cotopaxi, average temperatures of 14.6 degrees were recorded during the day, with lows of -1.8 degrees at night.
+Meanwhile, in Cotopaxi, average daytime temperatures were 14.6 degrees, with lows of -1.8 degrees at night.
+As a farm manager told us:

 Marketers Activate Logistics Machinery

-While farms perfect their crops, marketers have already initiated the pre-booking process for orders, reserving space on flights and consolidating advance orders.
+While farms perfect their crops, marketers have already initiated the pre-booking process for orders, reserving flight space and consolidating advance orders.
 Planning has been careful, and farms report satisfactory order closings, with expectations of matching or exceeding 2025 results.

 Quito's Mariscal Sucre International Airport, following improvements made in 2024, is ready to handle the cargo volume that the season demands.
 Cargo agencies anticipate good availability of space on aircraft, a critical factor for export success.
 Flights carrying the first shipments of flowers are scheduled to depart starting January 22, heading to the main international hubs.
 From there, the flowers will be redistributed to more than 50 countries worldwide, where consumers ultimately enjoy Ecuadorian flowers.